TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

    - **Drag `total_price` to Values**: This calculates total revenue for each pizza.
    - **Ensure Summation**: Right-click `total_price` in the Values area, select **Value Field Settings**, and choose **Sum**.

-#### 🎯 Outcome:
-Your PivotTable now provides a summary of total revenue for each pizza type, making it easy to identify low-performing items.

-####

 #### Step 2: Sort and Filter for Bottom 5 Worst-Selling Pizzas